JoFrhwld/FAVE/FAVE-align/README.md

 ###### *Lion & Mountain Lion (10.7 & 10.8)*

-You need to install command line tools.
+You need to install command line tools and X11.
 The here are the steps involved:

 1. Go to the [Mac Dev Center](https://developer.apple.com/devcenter/mac/index.action), register (for free) and log in.